BrijenMakwana/colorbri/README.md

 # colorbri

 ## This package will generate random colors.
-It comes with multiple methods to generate color of your choice.
+It comes with multiple methods to generate colors in multiple formats.

 ## Features